 Ensuring E-mail Delivery

 As a reminder, some LEAs have e-mail systems configured to block e-mails with certain characteristics.
 Examples include e-mails with large attachments and e-mails from certain senders.
-Occasionally, we may send large documents out on our ConApp listsrv.
-Although we most of these documents are eventually posted to the CARS web site, there may be a lag in getting it posted to the web site those documents go through the web-posting approval process.
-Also, there may be some documents we cannot post to our public we site because they do not meet standards for Americans With Disabilities Act (ADA).
+Occasionally, we may send large documents out on our Consolidated Application (ConApp) listsrv.
+Although most of these documents are eventually posted to the CARS Web page, there may be a delay in getting posted.
+Also, there may be some documents we cannot post to our public Web site because they do not meet standards for Americans With Disabilities Act.

 To ensure you receive all CARS related communications sent through our listsrv, we encourage you to contact your LEA’s technical support staff to discuss the importance of getting messages from our listsrv and working with them to configure your local e-mail service such that it does not block CARS related e-mails.

-Title I, Part A Program Improvement (PI) Expenditures and Reallocation Criteria
+Title I, Part A PI Expenditures and Reallocation Criteria

-Today, the following two changes were released for Title I, Part A Program Improvement Expenditures and Reallocation Criteria:
+Today, the following two changes were released for Title I, Part A PI Expenditures and Reallocation Criteria:

 - If all of the program improvement schools in the district are in PI Year 1 only, the first two Reallocation Criteria are reviewed.
 If the district has one or more schools in PI Year 2 or beyond, all five Reallocation Criteria are reviewed.

-- If the LEA did not expend or encumber 50% of the PI set aside or an amount equivalent to 10% of the LEA's entitlement plus transfers-in , the LEA will be allowed to select Reallocation Exemption “Provided Choice and or SES to all eligible students using less than the 20% obligation”.
-When the LEA saves the data collection, the system will display a warning message, which will not prevent certification, that this will be reviewed by CDE program staff.
+- If the LEA did not expend or encumber 50% of the PI set aside or an amount equivalent to 10% of the LEA's entitlement plus transfers-in , the LEA will be allowed to select Reallocation Exemption “Provided Choice and/or Supplemental Educational Services to all eligible students using less than the 20% obligation”.
+When the LEA saves the data collection, the system will display a warning message, which will not prevent certification, that this will be reviewed by California Department of Education program staff.

 The data collection is still open.
 If you used one of the recommended workarounds provided before the changes were implemented, it is important that you edit and recertify those data collections.
 We apologize for any inconvenience.